mikhailshilkov/mikhailio-hugo/content/lab/terraform/9-inouts/index.md

 The `-var` option can be used any number of times in a single command.

 Go ahead and define variables `rg_name` for the Resource Group name and `app_name` for the Function App name.
 Use those variables in resource definitions.
-Construct the name of App Service Plan to be `${var.app_name}-asp`.
+Construct the name of the App Service Plan to be `${var.app_name}-asp`.

-Apply the changes, some resources will likely need to be replaced.
+Apply the changes: some resources will likely need to be replaced.

 ## Output values